wolfSSL/documentation/wolfSSL/src/chapter02.md

 ### `--enable-maxstrength`

-Enable Max Strength build, allows TSLv1.2-AEAD-PFS ciphers only
+Enable Max Strength build, allows TSLv1.2-AEAD-PFS ciphers only.
+This is disabled by default because it can cause interoperability issues.
+It also enables glitching detection.

 ### `--disable-harden`

-Disable Hardened build, Enables Timing Resistance and Blinding
+Disable hardening, timing resistance and RSA blinding.
+Disabling this feature can give performance improvements.

+**NOTE** Hardening provides mitigations against side channel attacks.
+Only disable this feature after careful consideration.

 ### `--enable-ipv6`